Evavic44/Stats-Preview-Card-Frontendmentor/README.md

 ### Useful resources

 - [Cooolors](https://www.cooolors.co) - This helped me to generate and convert the `HSL` css color codes to `HEX` which I'm probably more used to.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ### Author